-On October 6th, 2017, Francesca Royster, PhD, will receive the DePaul University College of Liberal Arts and Social Sciences 2017 Cortelyou-Lowery Award.
+On October 6th, 2017, Francesca Royster, PhD, received the DePaul University College of Liberal Arts and Social Sciences 2017 Cortelyou-Lowery Award.
 Professor Royster is from the English Department and also serves as an advisory board member for the Critical Ethnic Studies Program.